boisebrigade/courtbot/README.md

 - Push to Heroku: `git push heroku master`

 ### Docker
+**NOTE**: This deployment method does not result in a "just working" ExCourtbot.
+Additional setup such as crontab entires (if not using `import_time` and `notify_time` settings) and postgres are left out.
+In addition this does not include any crucial details such as debugging Elixir in production.
+Users beware.
+Github Issues are still welcomed!
+- Copy `.env.example` to `.env.production`: `cp .env.example .env.production`
+  - Tweak default environment variables as needed.
+  - `HOST` and `COOKIE` are two more environment variables required
 - Build the docker image: `env $(cat .env.production | xargs) docker build`

+## Contributing

+Before issuing a PR please run the formatter via `mix format`

 ## License
 ISC, 2018, Code for America